Live music, food, & Appalachian heritage crafts

 September 27 & 28, 2025, 10 AM to 4 PM

-The John Roger Simon Sorghum Festival is back - and is always the last full weekend in September!!
-After running for 37 straight years, the festival was thought to be permanently retired in 2018 as an inevitable consequence of its aging organizers.
-However, the story of this beloved event took a surprising turn when the non-profit Arc of Appalachia and John Roger Simon collaborated to bring it back to life in 2022.
-This year will be its 41st run!
+The John Roger Simon Sorghum Festival is held each year on the last full weekend in September.
+In 2018, the aging organizers decided to call it a day for the long-running festival.
+However, the story of this beloved event took a surprising turn when the non-profit Arc of Appalachia, John Roger Simon, and his team of neighbors and friends collaborated to bring it back to life in 2022.

 Celebrate Appalachian Folk Art & Music.
-Old-time musicians from around the region will once again wend their way to the festival to linger for just a few hours or stay the entire weekend.
-Music will erupt unpredictably from impromptu music circles, showcasing different kinds of traditional stringed instruments.
-Artisans will also gather at the farm to demonstrate rural heritage crafts, like corn husk dolls and wheat weavings, and rural life skills that persisted longer in Appalachia than the rest of the nation, such as spinning wool, quilting, and soap-making.
+Young and old-time musicians from around the region will once again wend their way to the festival to linger for just a few hours or stay the entire weekend.
+Impromptu jam circles will entertain visitors with folk tunes played on traditional stringed instruments.
+Artisans will also gather to demonstrate rural heritage crafts, including corn husk dolls and wheat weavings, and rural life skills that persisted longer in Appalachia than the rest of the nation, including spinning wool, quilting, and soap-making.

 Come hungry!
 Hot dogs with Bea’s recipe of homemade meat sauce and chips, bean soup & cornbread, and sorghum-sweetened baked goods are once again on the menu and will be available for purchase throughout the event.